-It can be taken from Figure 178 that the number of third country graduates from Austrian universities who have obtained an R-W-R-Card has been rising from July 2011 to October 2012 swiftly to 151 and has declined since then to 146 by the end of June 2013.
+It can be taken from Figure 19 that the number of third country graduates from Austrian universities who obtained a R-W-R-Card has been rising from July 2011 to October 2012 swiftly to 151 and declined thereafter to 146 by the end of June 2013.
 Over this period the gender mix has changed dramatically.
-While almost equal numbers of men and women received the card in the beginnings, the cards issued to women rose faster in the year 2012 such that by the end of September two third of the cards accrued to women.
+While almost equal numbers of men and women received the card in the beginning, the cards issued to women rose faster in the year 2012 such that by the end of September two third of the cards accrued to women.
 Thereafter the numbers broke off abruptly for women while the number of cards issued to men continued to rise.
 Accordingly, by the end of June 2013 less than half of the cards went to female university graduates.

 A comparison of the occupational composition of male and female r-w-r card holders between mid-2012 and mid-2013 shows that men have always been focused on employment in the engineering field; this concentration has even increased over time.
-In contrast, women tend to be concentrated in services occupations, in particular the health professions but also in law occupations and accounting.
+In contrast, women tended to be concentrated in services occupations, in particular the health professions but also in law occupations and accounting.
 This tendency has become more prominent, women not being able to access to the same extent as in the beginning engineering posts.
-What is new in recent time is that women are increasingly able to access top management positions.
+What is relatively new in more recent times is that women are increasingly able to access top management positions.